makersmakingchange/Birch-Sliding-USB-Joystick/README.md

 # Birch Mini Joystick
 The Birch Mini Joystick is a small, proportional joystick that has a sliding motion and can be used for adaptive gaming.
 It has a small range of motion of ±2mm and requires approximately 115 grams-force to fully deflect.
+It is low profile, with a height of 2.4 mm with the standard topper.
 This joystick has interchangable toppers and an optional camera mount adapter.
 The Birch Mini Joystick is available in two variants: a USB variant (U) and an analog, non-USB variant (A).
 The joystick and enclosure are the same in both variants and differ by the cable and internal electronics.

 The USB variant (U) has a cable with a USB-A connector.
 It acts as a USB HID gamepad with a single joystick and is compatible with a variety of devices including PC and the USB ports of the Microsoft Xbox Adaptive Controller.
 The deadzone of this variant can be adjusted through a serial interface.